silentvoice/wordpress-docker/README.md

 Uses docker-compose for local development

 ### production
-Deploy using Dockerfile on Dokku/Deis or any container deployment tool
+Deploy using Dockerfile on Dokku/Deis

 ### Getting Started